My flying late 1970s and early 1980s

 Eric Raymond developed the Arrow, a conventional glider with three-axis controls, but made out of hang glider materials and fittings, for Ultralight Products.
 Over the years, Raymond designed, built, and flew a variety of exotic, high-performance flying machines, some based of earlier developments such as the Manta Fledge and Seedwings Sensor rigid wings.

 I took this photo with a 110-format camera taped to a downtube of my Birdman Cherokee in 1980.
-I digitized it by using a digital camera to photograph the print.

 The crosstube fairings (made by a different manufacturer as an add-on) were intended to reduce drag and possibly even provide a small amount of extra lift.
 However, I suspect their main effect was aesthetic.